tgustafson2/CookBook/docs.md

 makeUserRecipePublic({

-})//accepts a user and recipe title in req.params then creates a public recipe
+})//accepts a user and recipe title in req.body then creates a public recipe

 rateRecipe({

-})//accepts a user, rating, and recipe object id in req.params then adds to recipe rating and updates users ratings
+})//accepts a user, rating, and recipe object id in req.body then adds to recipe rating and updates users ratings

 createUser({

-})//accepts a user email in req.params then creates user
+})//accepts a user email in req.body then creates user

 createRecipe({

-})//accepts a recipe object and user in req.params then adds the recipe to the user's document
+})//accepts a recipe object and user in req.body then adds the recipe to the user's document

 updateRecipe({

-})//accepts a user and recipe object in req.params then updates the recipe
+})//accepts a user and recipe object in req.body then updates the recipe

 deleteUserRecipe({